DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-31-resend-the-induction-tutor-nomination-email.md

 We decided to use *local authority* instead of *postcode* as through testing, we learnt that this was universally known across users, whereas some couldn't recall a school's postcode when prompted (especially for schools split across different sites).
 For us to narrow down the results, the specifics of a street address weren't also needed.

-### Potential issues with this journey
+## Future considerations

-* **The pathway into this journey isn't well sign posted**.
+### The pathway into this journey isn't well sign posted
 Our sign in journey can't reveal to users if they don't have an account (to protect against [Observable Response Discrepancy](https://cwe.mitre.org/data/definitions/204.html)), so we're reliant on them carefully reading the content on the [sign in page] or [check your inbox] page.
 We may have to change our appetite for risk if this puts a burden on support as users are missing this journey.
 Introduce a negative confirmation on sign in would help; ie. *"you don't have an account and may not be nominated.
 Begin nominating yourself here"*.
+### We can't reveal what email address it was sent to
-* **Whilst we confirm that the nomination email has been sent, we can't reveal what email address it was sent to**.
+Whilst we confirm that the nomination email has been sent, we can't reveal what email address it was sent to.
 This is because the GIAS main contact is not publicly available and therefore we can't reveal it as part of our service either.
 We have tried to help users by giving them an example of where it may have been sent (ie. check the admin@, office@ inboxes) and also instructions on how to change the GIAS main contact, but both of these options ultimately create more work for the user.
 We've learned through the launch of Private BETA that many users assume the "main contact" is the same as DfE sign.

 ## Error states